Last update: 7/11/2021

 Children under the age of 5 are exempt from this testing requirement.
 Travelers who have received a COVID-19 vaccination are still required to present a negative test result.

 Namibian citizens may enter Namibia without a negative PCR test result, but if they do not have a negative test result, they will have to quarantine for 7 days from their arrival and undergo testing at their own expense.
+They can avoid quarantining if they present a valid de-isolation certificate from the country they traveled from.

 Is there a mandatory quarantine upon arrival in Namibia?

-Namibian citizens who do not have a negative PCR test result within 7 days of their arrival may enter Namibia, but they will be subject to a 7-day quarantine and testing at their own expense.
+Namibian citizens who do not have a negative PCR test result from within 7 days of their arrival may enter Namibia, but they will be subject to a 7-day quarantine and testing at their own expense.

 Travel insurance with COVID-19 coverage to visit Namibia